-(thousands of CAD) December 31, 2021 Decemb er 31, 2020 Amounts received in advance of Registry Operations transaction, maintenance and support contracts (i) \$ 329 \$ 326 Amounts received in advance of Technology Solutions support and delivery contracts (ii) 1,159 1,698 Total contract liabilities \$ 1,488 \$ 2,024
+(thousands of CAD) Decen nber 31, 2022 Decemb per 31, 2021 Amounts received in advance of Registry Operations transaction, maintenance and support contracts (i) \$ 320 \$ 329 Amounts received in advance of Technology Solutions support and delivery contracts (ii) 2,400 1,159 Total contract liabilities \$ 2,720 \$ 1,488

-- (i) Revenue that relates to Registry Operations transactions is recognized at a point in time.
-Revenue that relates to Registry Operations maintenance and support contracts is recognized over time.
-A contract liability is recognized for payments received from end-use customers in advance of services being provided and is recognized into revenue either at the point in time the service is rendered or over the service period. - (ii) Revenue and other income related to Technology Solutions contracts, including government assistance, is recognized over time as the performance obligations in the contract are achieved.
-These obligations may be based on a time period or on performance-based milestones identified in the contract.
-A contract liability is recognized for payments received from customers in advance and is recognized into revenue either over the service period or when performance milestones are achieved.
+- (i) Revenue that relates to Saskatchewan Registry Operations maintenance and support contracts transactions is recognized over time, while all other Saskatchewan Registry Operations revenue is recognized at a point in time.
+Revenue from Reamined, acquired on June 1, 2022 (see Note 26), is classified under Registry Operations and is recognized over time.
+A contract liability is recognized for payments received from end-use customers in advance of services being provided and is recognized into revenue either at the point in time the service is rendered or over the service period. - (ii) Revenue and other income related to Technology Solutions contracts is recognized over time as the performance obligations in the contract are achieved.
+These obligations may be based on a time period or on performance against commitments identified in the contract.
+A contract liability is recognized for payments received from customers in advance and is recognized into revenue either over the service period or when performance against contractual commitments is achieved.

-Revenue recognized in 2021 that was included in the contract liability balance at December 31, 2020 is as follows:
+Revenue recognized in 2022 that was included in the contract liability balance at December 31, 2021 is as follows:

-Yea r Ended D ecember 31, (thousands of CAD) 2021 2020 Registry Operations transaction, maintenance and support contracts \$ 326 \$ 331 Technology Solutions support and delivery contracts 1,406 924 Total revenue recognized that was included in the balance at the beginning of the period \$ 1,732 \$ 1,255
+rear Ended De cember 31, (thousands of CAD) 2022 2021 Registry Operations transaction, maintenance and support contracts \$ 314 \$ 326 Technology Solutions support and delivery contracts 325 1,406 Total revenue recognized that was included in the balance at the beginning of the year \$ 639 \$ 1,732